 A hip fracture (also known as a broken hip) is a serious and potentially life-threatening injury.
 The pain caused by a fractured hip after a slip, fall, or accident can be intense, and surgery is likely needed, along with a lengthy and complex recovery.
 In addition to the physical pain, a broken hip can also cause emotional pain and suffering to you and your loved ones.
 If you have received a hip fracture as the result of property or premises negligence, such as a broken sidewalk or a poorly marked construction site, or as the result of a motor vehicle accident, you may be entitled to monetary compensation for your losses.
-Hess & Nghiem can help.
+The Santa Ana injury lawyers at Hess & Nghiem want to help.

 Hip Fracture General Information: